Mugwumps: Historical appraisals

 Several historians of the 1950s through 1970s portrayed the Mugwumps as members of an insecure elite, one that felt threatened by changes in American society.
 These historians often focused on the social background and status of their subjects and the narratives they have written share a common outlook.

 Mugwumps tended to come from old Protestant families of New York and New England and often from inherited wealth.
 They belonged to or identified with the emerging business and professional elite and were often members of the most exclusive clubs.
 Yet they felt threatened by the rise of machine politics, one aspect of which was the spoils system; and by the rising power of both immigrants and of multi-millionaires in American society.
 They excelled as authors and essayists, yet their writings indicated their social position and class loyalties.
 In politics, they tended to be ineffectual and unsuccessful, unable and unwilling to operate effectively in a political environment where patronage was the norm.

 In his 1998 work, historian David Tucker attempts to rehabilitate the Mugwumps.
 According to Tucker, the Mugwumps embodied the liberalism of the 19th century and their rejection by 20th-century historians, who embraced the government intervention of the New Deal and the Great Society, is not surprising.
 To Tucker, their eloquent writings speak for themselves and are testament to a high minded civic morality.

-During the 2017 United Kingdom general election, Conservative Foreign Secretary Boris Johnson by writing in The Sun accused Labour Party Leader Jeremy Corbyn of being a threat to the United Kingdom and described him as a "mutton-headed old mugwump".